tomscott1/django-metrics/README.md

 `python manage.py migrate`

----

----
 Running on dev:

-- In it's own terminal
+In one terminal

 `node server.js`

-- In another terminal
+In another terminal

 `./start.sh`

-___